How to Fly with A Cat Internationally: Learn from My Mistakes!

 Once he fell asleep, I would stop petting him and just leave my hand inside there with him.
 It seemed to help just having my hand in there.

-I know this is counterintuitive, but just left him alone when I could.
+I know this is counterintuitive, but just leaving him alone when I could.

 The more that I talked to him and tried to calm him down, the more he just wanted to get out and be held.